 Frequently Asked Questions

-Use the information below to help you navigate some of the frequently asked questions that transfer students have at North Park.
+Use the information below to help you navigate questions that transfer students have at North Park.

 North Park accepts up to 60 credits from a two-year college or 90 credits from a four-year college.
 Transfer of credit is evaluated chronologically; transfer of credit from a two-year college is limited to 60 semester hours.
 Credit for work completed beyond this total must be from a bachelor’s degree-granting institution.
 Transfer of credit from a bachelor’s degree-granting institution is limited to 90 semester hours.
 To read more about how credit is transferred see the Transfer of Credit Prior to Attending North Park section in the academic catalog.